tlawrie/community/teps/0086-changing-the-way-result-parameters-are-stored.md

 ## Summary

-To enhance the usage experience of result parameters by end users, we want to change the way result parameters are stored to allow for greater storage capacity yet with the current ease of reference and no specifical additional dependencies such as a storage mechansim.
+To enhance the usage experience of a [Tasks Results](https://tekton.dev/docs/pipelines/tasks/#emitting-results) by end users, we want to change the way Results are stored to allow for greater storage capacity yet with the current ease of [reference](https://tekton.dev/docs/pipelines/variables/#variables-available-in-a-pipeline) and no specific additional dependencies such as a storage mechanism.

 ## Motivation